-QPAC® binders are ideally suited in electronic applications as a processing binder for ceramic, metal, and cermet powders, including pressing, sintering, and injection molding operations to fabricate electronic pastes and parts and tape casting.
+QPAC® polymers are ideally suited in electronic applications as a processing binder for ceramic, metal, and cermet powders, including pressing, sintering, and injection molding operations to fabricate electronic pastes and parts and tape casting.

 Our binders possess superior binder burn-off characteristics compared to other binders, such as polyvinyl butyral (PVB) and ethyl cellulose.

 The binders also have excellent film-forming and coating capabilities, making them an ideal choice for the tape casting process.
 With the trend toward the miniaturization of electronic components, these features are more important than ever.

 - Low-temperature decomposition.
 QPAC® decomposes completely between 220°C – 350°C, which can be 100°C or more below the decomposition temperatures of other binders.

 - Decomposition can occur in a wide range of atmospheres including air, oxygen, nitrogen, hydrogen, argon, and vacuum.

 - Upon decomposition, QPAC® leaves less than 10 ppm ash residue with the complete burn-out of carbon.

 - QPAC® is soluble in many common solvents.

 - The controlled polymer debinding process allows for improved part structure and pore size management.